lmccart/the-changing-room/README.md

 * [Socket.io](http://socket.io/) is used to handle all communication between server and client pages.
 * All emotions are stored in all-emotions.json and loaded by the server.
 The server keeps track of `curEmotion` and writes this to `current.txt` on each emotion change so it persists between server restarts.
 * Emotions are selected in `04-selection`.
 On selection, a message is sent to the server who updates its internal tracking and emits this updated emotion to all clients.
+* Sound runs through Sonos using [node-sonos](https://github.com/bencevans/node-sonos#readme).
+If no Sonos speakers are found, software should still run.